TechMilestones/BEST2026/README.md

 ## Introduction

 In modern unmanned aviation, the ability to analyze flight data in detail is critical for ensuring safety, optimizing performance, and diagnosing systems.
 Beyond civilian applications, drones have also become a staple of modern warfare, making tools for sensor data analysis even more vital.
-This project is dedicated to developing tools for processing, analyzing, and visualizing telemetry received from unmanned aerial vehicles
+This project is dedicated to developing tools for processing, analyzing, and visualizing telemetry received from unmanned aerial vehicles.

 ---

 ## Setup

-This project offerst docker-compose setup but for enthusiasts there is also a manual setup.
+This project offers a Docker Compose setup.
+For enthusiasts, there is also a manual setup available.

 ### Docker Setup

 **Prerequisites**

-- Docker
+* Docker
-- Docker Compose
+* Docker Compose

-**Setup**
+**Steps**
 1. **Clone the repository**
    ```bash
    git clone https://github.com/TechMilestones/BEST2026.git